eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### System Agreement

 Further, when restricted to three candidates, minimax agrees with [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs) and [Schulze](https://en.wikipedia.org/wiki/Schulze_method)<d-cite key="brandt2025condorcet"></d-cite>, which are top-shelf Condorcet methods.
-Ranked Pairs and Schulze are robust, but *much* harder to explain.
+Ranked Pairs and Schulze are robust, but *much* harder to explain<d-footnote>If you ever want to be humbled or feel stupid, try reading the Schulze method Wikipedia page, and imagine explaining that to your grandmother.</d-footnote>.

 The fact that the simple "least bad loss" system agrees with them is satisfying to me.
-This means the system is both robust *and* easy to explain, which are both seriously important properties for a voting system to have.
+This means the system is both robust *and* easy to explain, which are among the most important properties for a voting system to have, in my view.

 ### Pass-Fail Criteria

 Condorcet, in general, can fail some desirable criteria.
 For example, it can fail the [participation criterion](https://en.wikipedia.org/wiki/Participation_criterion).
 That is, participating in an election might end up giving you a *worse* outcome than if you had abstained.
 However, this *generally* only occurs with four or more candidates.

 With three candidates (or at least the system being considered here), there are no participation failures.
 No [monotonicity](https://en.wikipedia.org/wiki/Non-negative_responsiveness) violations like in RCV either<d-footnote>This is not that surprising.
 Monotonicity is actually really hard to violate.
 Some call it a "free" property, because you need to define an absurdly convoluted system to break it.
 The fact any seriously considered system fails it is a wonder.
 Condorcet does not fail monotonicity, but it's worth mentioning it here because of RCV.</d-footnote><d-cite key="brandt2025condorcet"></d-cite>.
-Minimax also [does not generally satisfy the Condorcet loser criterion](https://en.wikipedia.org/wiki/Condorcet_loser_criterion#Minimax), but *does* with three candidates<d-footnote>This is easily seen by case analysis (if a Condorcet loser exists among three candidates, then a Condorcet winner must also exist and would be elected instead) or the equivalence with Ranked Pairs/Schulze, which do satisfy the Condorcet loser criterion for any number of candidates.</d-footnote>.
+Minimax also [can actually elect the candidate who loses all of their matchups (the "Condorcet loser")](https://en.wikipedia.org/wiki/Condorcet_loser_criterion#Minimax), but *never does that* with three candidates<d-footnote>This is easily seen by case analysis (if a Condorcet loser exists among three candidates, then a Condorcet winner must also exist and would be elected instead) or the equivalence with Ranked Pairs/Schulze, which do satisfy the Condorcet loser criterion for any number of candidates.</d-footnote>.

-This system essentially funnels down Condorcet into the perfect conditions where it really shines.
+This system essentially guarantees the *perfect* conditions where Condorcet methods can work nearly flawlessly.

 ### Strategy Is Minimal (in the runoff step)